Masahiro-Kondo-AIST/MphExplicit/readme.md

 The generator will be launched and particles will be generated reading cubolid file (*.boid).

-3."source" contains the main solver for MPH-I calculations.
+3."source" contains the main solver for MPH-WC calculations.
 To complie it , run

 ```
 > make
 ```
 in the source directory.
-Then, an executable "MphImplicit", which is for 2D single thread calculation, is created with g++.
+Then, an executable "MphExplicit", which is for 2D single thread calculation, is created with g++.

 4.Then, back to the case directory, and launch